rdowd003/capstone1/README.md

-# Predicting The Progression of Parkinson's Disease Scores With Voice Processing Metrics
+# Predicting The Progression of Parkinson's Disease Scores With Vocal Processing Metrics

 The goal of this analysis is to use a number of telemonitoring metrics to predict the _Unified Parkinson's Disease Rating Scale (UPDRS) score_